tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #42.
->Write a Python program to calculate the sum and average of n integer numbers (input from the user).
+>Write a function to calculate the sum and average of n integer numbers (input from the user).
 Input 0 to finish.

 #43.
->Write a Python program to create the multiplication table (from 1 to 10) of a number.
+>Write a function to create the multiplication table (from 1 to 10) of a number.

 **Expected Output :**
 ```